lin187/StarL1.5/README.md

 @timliang @stirling

 Compatible with Mavic and Phantom DJI drones.
-The tablet must be connected to the remote controller of the drone via USB or Wi-Fi bridge app.
+The tablet must be connected to the remote controller of the drone via USB or [Wi-Fi Bridge App](https://github.com/dji-sdk/Android-Bridge-App).
 Wi-Fi bridging can be toggled inside `DjiController.java`.
 ```java
 private static final boolean USING_WIFI_BRIDGE = false;
 ```
-See the "Setting the Tablet and Drone Info" section for how to change Wi-Fi bridge IP address. **Do not set the IP to that of the device running StarL.** [Wi-Fi Bridge App](https://github.com/dji-sdk/Android-Bridge-App.)
+See the "Setting the Tablet and Drone Info" section for how to change Wi-Fi bridge IP address. **Do not set the IP to that of the device running StarL.**

 *Note:* When tuning the PID controller, it is important to remember that the controller was designed for the AR Minidrone which has opposite sign conventions for pitch as compared to DJI.
 Also,